Rajdeep1311/Ansible_Project/README.md

 # The Turn

 So, the stage is set for the act but we should perform a final check, just to be sure.
-Using the following command :
+Using the following commands :
 ```sh
  ansible servers -m ping
  ```